What’s Sencha Cmd 4‘s biggest new feature introduced to date? It’s the “Sencha app watch” command!

 - sencha app build — Performed all of the build steps (such as the “sass” step above) but also did things like copying resources to the “build/resources” folder.
 If you made changes to resources and/or Sass or more, a full build was often the best choice.
 Options like “skip.slice=1” or “skip.sass=1” were often used if these steps of the build were not needed.

-With the introduction of Ext JS 4.2 and theme packages, compass watch no longer understood the structure of themes making “sencha ant sass” the only option for building Sass.
+To recall its history, “compass watch” used to be the significant command that preceded Sencha app watch.
+But with the introduction of Ext JS 4.2 and theme packages, compass watch no longer recognized the structure of the themes as efficiently.
+In turn, it made “Sencha ant sass” the only option for building Sass.
 The “sass” build step, however, was a forced, full rebuild and was many times slower than compass watch.

 Anatomy of an App